-The acceptable spark resistant material pairings for the carbon and stainless steel used in Kice Fans are Copper and Naval Brass.
-Naval Brass (CuZn39Sn) is preferable due to its relative resistance to tarnishing compared to Copper.
+Acceptable spark resistant material pairings are according to EN 14986.
+Naval Brass (CuZn39Sn) is preferred for Carbon and Stainless construction due to its relative resistance to tarnishing compared to Copper.

 The spark resistant material must be applied to inlet cones and shaft seals, as well as linings inside belt and coupling guards of an anti-spark design.
+Steps shall be taken to ensure that no flying rust particles or flakes can be deposited on surfaces that may come into contact with each other.
 The material will be applied according to the clearance information which follows in this section.
 Please contact Kice Industries, Inc. for more details and diagrams pertaining to the application of the material.